helpful-sam/hangman/features.md

   6. change difficulty after death
   7. option to continue playing after death
   8. show the alphabet and cross off ones already guessed
+  9. do not penalize for duplicate wrong answers

 IN DEVELOPEMENT
   1. bug where first guess of 'e' is invalid ONLY IN NORMAL DIFFICULTY

 PLANNED
   1. 2 player mode (user inputs secret word)